uibk-uncover/conseal/README.md

 Python package, containing implementations of modern image steganographic algorithms.

-> :warning: The package can perform simulated embedding only, which is useful for steganalysis research.
-We will not provide end-to-end implementation of steganography.
+> :warning: The package only simulates the embedding, which is useful for steganalysis research.
+We do not provide any end-to-end steganography method.

 ## Installation